GioCities

 So, what’s the result of this kind of situation?
 Tension.
 Extreme tension, up to and beyond the point of collapse.

 The homestuckteam curiouscat shut down after only a few months.
 Any public discussion about Homestuck is taken with an extreme, extreme defence reflex.
 The Homestuck^2 project itself, along with the patreon, shut down entirely.
-The authorial homogeneity experiment was actually a very interesting one, but at this point I think it’s safe to say the results were — and, with Hiveswap, continue to be — disastrous.
+The authorial homogeneity experiment was actually an interesting one, but at this point I think it’s safe to say the results were — and, with Hiveswap, continue to be — a failure.